mfem/mfem/CONTRIBUTING.md

   git pull
   git checkout -b feature-dev

+  # Work on "feature-dev", add local commits
+  # ...

-  # (One time only) Work on "feature-dev", push the branch to github and setup
+  # One time only) push the branch to github and setup your local
-  # your local branch to track the github branch (for "git pull"):
+  # branch to track the github branch (for "git pull"):
   git push -u origin feature-dev

   ```